adshares/adshares-docs/protocol/impressions/index.rst

 * In case of :ref:`Register Event <protocol-definitions-registerevent>` and :ref:`View Event <protocol-definitions-viewevent>`, :ref:`Context Platform <protocol-definitions-cp>` returns a :ref:`Context Script <protocol-definitions-contextscript>`, and :ref:`Supply-Side Agent <protocol-definitions-ssa>` is expected to make an attempt to execute this script within its sandbox.

+:ref:`Supply-Side Agent <protocol-definitions-ssa>` is free to report :ref:`Impression Events <protocol-definitions-impression>` to its
+:ref:`Supply-Side Platform <protocol-definitions-ssp>` in any way it wants, as this communication is not part of :ref:`Adshares Protocol <adshares-protocol>`.
+However, regarding :ref:`Supply-Side Agent <protocol-definitions-ssa>` reporting :ref:`Impression Events <protocol-definitions-impression>` to :ref:`Demand-Side Platform <protocol-definitions-dsp>` the following rules apply:

+* In case of :ref:`View Events <protocol-definitions-viewevent>` and :ref:`Click Events <protocol-definitions-clickevent>`, the endpoint for a notification call is contained in the :ref:`Creative Object <protocol-definitions-creativeobject>` payload.
+* Whereas for :ref:`Register Events <protocol-definitions-registerevent>`, the endpoint for a notification call is contained in the response to the
+  :ref:`View Event <protocol-definitions-viewevent>` notification call.

+Regarding :ref:`Context Platform <protocol-definitions-cp>` returning :ref:`Context Scripts <protocol-definitions-contextscript>` to be executed by
+:ref:`Supply-Side Agent <protocol-definitions-ssa>` within its sandbox the following rules apply:

+* :ref:`Register Event <protocol-definitions-registerevent>` and :ref:`View Event <protocol-definitions-viewevent>` require
+  :ref:`Context Scripts <protocol-definitions-contextscript>` to be executed, thus :ref:`Context Platform <protocol-definitions-cp>` is expected to return such a script in response to an event notification call.
+* Whereas :ref:`Click Events <protocol-definitions-clickevent>` do not require :ref:`Context Scripts <protocol-definitions-contextscript>`, thus no script is expected to be returned by :ref:`Context Platform <protocol-definitions-cp>` in response to a :ref:`Click Events <protocol-definitions-clickevent>` notification call.

 Contents
 --------